Home/Conditions/Autoimmune

 How long does it take to identify flare triggers?

-Most users identify their main triggers within 4-8 weeks of consistent tracking.
+Over time with consistent tracking, you may identify patterns in your triggers.
 Some triggers cause flares within hours, while others have delayed effects of 24-72 hours.
-The AI analyzes both immediate and delayed correlations.
+The AI may identify both immediate and delayed correlations to help you recognize patterns.

 Can stress really trigger autoimmune flares?